Particular/docs.particular.net/persistence/mongodb/migrating-from-tekmaven.md

 ## Compatibility mode

-The compatibility mode enables the MongoDB persistence to work with existing saga data without modifications to the database.
+Compatibility mode allows the MongoDB persistence to work with saga data created with the `NServiceBus.Persistence.MongoDB` package without modifications to the database.

 ### Configuration

-Use the following compatibility API to configure the package to work with existing saga data:
+Use the following API to configure the package to work with existing saga data:

 snippet: MongoDBTekmavenCompatibility